 What are the Major Festivals of Ziro Valley?

 Myoko is celebrated every year in the month of March to honor the arrival of spring.
 It’s the time of the year when new paddy is planted in the checkered fields.
-And the villagers pray for the good crop.
+And the villagers pray for a good crop.
 The festival is hosted by a different village each year.
 It strengthens the clan ties too as the festival is the celebration of friendship and harmony.
 People from nearby villages are invited and guests are offered the local beer and meat.
 They dance to the tune of traditional songs.
 For eons, Apatanis and other tribes for that matter have basked in the glory of sacrificial rituals as they consider them as a good omen.
 They sacrifice pigs during Myoko.

 Murung is celebrated every year in the month of January to bring prosperity and success to the family members as well as the members of the community.
-Mithun’s and cows are sacrificed and the meat is distributed among villagers.
+Mithun and cows are sacrificed and the meat is distributed among villagers.
 This festival is considered to be the most expensive and time-consuming festival of the Apatani tribe.
 And sponsoring or hosting this festival remains a goal for Apatani families to enhance their social status.

 Ziro Music Festival